An Overview of Results and Achievements since 2007

 The Ontario government and the Government of Canada confirm their support to the capital project.

-RFP process leading to the selection of a general contractor, teaming up with the other professionals.
+RFP process for the selection of a general contractor.

 Capital Campaign ongoing, moving on to the Community Campaign across Greater Sudbury, Ontario and beyond.

 Fundraising and construction continue.